kmonteith/dexcomG5/README.md

 If you  have any other suggested changes you can email me at kmonteith25@gmail.com, make sure to subject it Dexcom App Update Ideas.

+If you need help installing the app you can also email me.

 If you would like to donate to help support future efforts you can do so here: https://www.paypal.me/KevinMonteith .

 Disclaimer: Use at own risk, I have not tested this on all phones.
 I am not affiliated with dexcom